xhanwt/newtons-fractal/README.md

 # newtons-fractal

-Generating Newton's Fractal images using C++, group project during the college Thanks to my awesome groupmates.
+Generating Newton's Fractal images using C++, group project during the college. w/the help of my awesome groupmates.